fg-ok/mantis2gitlab/README.md

   * `Assigned To` - Will be included in the *Description* header
   * `Description` - Will be included in the *Description*
   * `Info` - Will be appended the *Description*
-  * `Notes` - Will be split on `"$$$$"` and appended the *Description*
+  * `Notes` - Will be split on `"$$$$"` and attached as GitLab issue comments

 ### Exporting from Mantis UI

 You can export a summary of the Mantis issues from the _View Issues_ page by clicking on the _Export CSV_ button.

-**Note:** This export will only include a subset of the issues and is definitely not the recommended approach.
+**Note:** This export will only include a subset of the issues, will lack the issue notes,  and is definitely not the recommended approach.

 ### Exporting from database

-The following SQL query pulls all the supported columns from the Mantis database.
+Recommend: The following SQL query pulls all the supported columns from the Mantis database.
 Make sure you specify the correct `PROJECT_NAME`:

 ```
 SELECT